StarPilot-Docs/docs/docs/index.md

 ## Changelog

+### 11/8/2025
+* Add more volt non-ACC information

 ### 10/26/2025
 * Add FAQ section
 * Add docker compose file for local dev
+* Update non-ACC volt section for with and without flashing.

 ### 10/16/2025
 * Update hardware requirements for LKAS